resbaz/nectar-cloud-lessons/Lessons/Lesson_IV/Lesson_IV.md

 You can use a wildcard denoted by the asterisk character (*) to copy multiple files in one go.

 By way of example, I'm going to create a file locally, move it to the remote machine, then bring it back.

+**PS**

+As you work through the following ask the audience where the file is now...
+Also ask questions, such as "how do I list files?"

 ```bash
 echo "hello from afar"             # just echos the message back to us.